Category Archives: Science Fiction Films

 Grade: B+

 Well before he created Titanic (1997) and Avatar (2009) and became a household name, director James Cameron made the gorgeous, special effects-laden film The Abyss (1989).
-The film followed hits like Terminator (1984) and Aliens (1986).
-These films undoubtedly allowed him to make a film that he wanted to make with necessary freedoms.

 The Abyss is completely visual and the interesting cast of characters with possibilities for development are never allowed to shine through instead feeling stale.
-They are usurped by the constant flow of underwater lush worldly spectacles that utterly encompasses the film.
+They are usurped by the constant flow of underwater lush worldly spectacles that utterly encompass the film.

-Even when central characters get a moment to dig deeper into their backstories Cameron never goes for the emotional jugular instead encouraging the viewers to focus on the extraterrestrial and science fiction elements rather than his characters.
+Even when the central characters get a moment to dig deeper into their backstories Cameron never goes for the emotional jugular instead encouraging the viewers to focus on the extraterrestrial and science fiction elements rather than his characters.

 Forget the convoluted plot entirely and sit back and enjoy the spectacle.